-Overtime shall be voluntary except in emergencies as defined in The Saskatchewan Employment Act.
+Overtime shall be voluntary except in emergencies as defined in the Labour Standards Act.
 In the event there is a difference of opinion between an employee and his/her supervisor as to what constitutes an emergency, the final decision shall be that of the Director of Human Resources.

-11.4.6 Employer Directed Overtime
+11.4.6 Calculation of Overtime